-Due to the recent outbreak of Corona Virus in Belgium and the subsequent guidelines from the Belgian government, the Community Help Service has implemented the following changes to ensure the health and safety of our staff, volunteers and clients whilst minimising the impact on our services.
+Due to the outbreak of Corona Virus in Belgium and the subsequent guidelines from the Belgian government, the Community Help Service has implemented the following changes to ensure the health and safety of our staff, volunteers and clients, whilst minimising the impact on our services.

-The following rules apply to visitor to the centre:
+The following rules apply to visitors to the Centre:

 - Clients must arrive as close to their appointment time as possible and will be greeted at the door by their therapist (the waiting room is not in use).

 - If you develop flu symptoms or respiratory complaints, do not attend your appointment.